je dunn construction master logo

 Beyond Participation Goals

 When I think about the partnerships that JE Dunn Construction is fostering with our trade partners, I am reminded that JE Dunn had its start as an electric company in Kansas City, Missouri.
-John Ernest Dunn, founder of JE Dunn, was adamant about building relationships and treating everyone, especially our trade partners fairly.
+John Ernest Dunn, founder of JE Dunn, was adamant about building relationships and going beyond participation goals; Treating everyone, especially our trade partners fairly.
 It’s a key value we carry today.

 We know trade partners are the backbone of the construction industry.
 They are the experts of their trades, crucial to building skilled construction professionals, and a key part of bridging the growing workforce gap.
 We have a duty to build substantial partnerships and procurement opportunities with our trade partners so they can continue to grow their capacity and experience.